RithikaBejjanki/Bigadata-project/README.md

 b) Dashboard

 AWS Quicksight was used to construct dashboard instances.
 These dashboards are also examined in the Results section as a tool for addressing the goals and issues of the research.
+[Click here to view Dasboards](https://github.com/challanagarjuna99/Bigadata-project/blob/main/Amazon%20Quicksight/Dashboards.pdf)

 ## Data preparation